DesignPatternsPHP/DesignPatternsPHP/State/README.md

 ## Purpose

-Encapsulate varying behavior fo the same routine based on an object's state.
+Encapsulate varying behavior for the same routine based on an object's state.
 This can be a cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements.